 The hidden potential of machine downtime tracking

-Once you are successfully registering all stop reasons during work shifts, you can really start to understand what affects your OEE and downtime.
+Once you are successfully registering all stop reasons, you can start to deepen your understanding about your OEE and downtime.

-A simple example is when a work shift starts later than expected and ends earlier as planned.
-If you lose 10 minutes for both those reasons in every work shift and you are running two shifts every workday, then this amounts to about 10 000 lost minutes in a year, per machine.
-Which is roughly 21 shifts per year!
-Add in a few other unnecessary stops and the number of machines or production lines, and we are looking at massive losses in availability and productive work time.
-This is a lot of time that could be used productively.
+A simple example is a work shift that starts later and ends earlier than planned.
+If you lose 10 minutes for these reasons in every work shift and you are running two shifts every workday, this amounts to about 10 000 lost minutes in a year, per machine.
+This is roughly 21 shifts per year!
+Add a few other unnecessary stops, the number of machines or production lines, and we are looking at massive losses in availability and productive work time.

-But the true potential is behind all the other stop reasons that your operators register.
-These can be related to technical, organisational, maintenance, setup or other issues.
+Having said that, the true potential is behind all the other stop reasons that your operators register.
+These can be technical, organisational, maintenance, setup or other issues.
 Knowing and analyzing this data can open up entirely new possibilities and resources for your company.
-And many of our users have been able to change how they do their production simply by tracking their downtime.
+Many of our users have been able to change how they do their production simply by tracking their downtime reasons.

 Going from three shifts to two

 Some changes and discoveries are more profound than others.
-When we heard what one of our users achieved, just a few months after implementing Evocon, we were astonished.
+When we heard what one of our users achieved just a few months after implementing OEE software, we were astonished.

-A couple of months later with all stop reasons registered, they could visually see the whole process in front of them.
-Immediately, the puzzle fell together, and they realised that their biggest issue was completely different from what they initially thought.
-Instead of investing large sums into new machinery, they only had to solve the problem with internal material logistics that was creating significant losses in efficiency.
-But something unexpected was yet to happen.
+A couple of months later, when all stop reasons were registered and they could see the whole production process visualised, they saw their biggest issue.
+It was completely different from what they initially assumed.
+Instead of investing large sums into new machinery, they only had to solve a problem with internal material logistics.

 Soon after they implemented the changes in one of their factories, they went from working in three shifts to two.
-Without making any new investments.
-And this potential is the main reason why tracking your downtime matters.
+That is without making any new investments.
+This potential is the main reason why tracking your downtime matters.